 Set Posts in Holes

-Cut each of the two-by-six posts in half, so that you have eight posts, each post 4 feet long.
+Cut each of the 2-by-6 posts in half so that you have eight posts, each post 4 feet long.
 Daub the cut ends of the lumber with wood preservative.
 Place the posts in each hole.
-Working one post at a time, use the laser level to make sure that the post is aligned perfectly plumb.
+Working one post at a time, use the laser level to ensure the post is aligned perfectly plumb.
 Use scrap lumber for stakes to hold it in place.

 -